Rigidity of Julia sets for Henon type maps: Introduction

 and the currents of integration on the images of discs of center 0 and of radius $\leq r$ in $\C$.
 Using a classical idea from Nevanlinna theory, one can average these currents with appropriate weight in order to get a family of currents $\tau_r$ (Nevanlinna's currents) satisfying the above properties, see Section \ref{section_rigid} for details.
 They necessarily converge to $T_+$ as $r\to\infty$.
 One can replace $\C$ with a parabolic Riemann surface or a disc on which $\phi$ satisfies an appropriate growth condition.

 What is striking in the previous result is the claim that the currents $\tau_r$ not only converge, but that the limit is somehow independent of $\phi$.
-The result applies for example when $\phi$ parametrizes a stable manifold associated to $f$ and gives us a rough information about the behavior of this stable manifold.
+The result applies for example when $\phi$ parametrizes a stable manifold associated with $f$ and gives us a rough information about the behavior of this stable manifold.

 We then extend the result to holomorphic automorphisms of compact K\"ahler surfaces.
 Let $f:X\to X$ be an automorphism of positive entropy of a compact K\"ahler surface $X$.
-We will show that the Green $(1,1)$-current $T_+$ associated to $f$ is the unique positive $\ddc$-closed $(1,1)$-current in its cohomology class $\{T_+\}$.
+We will show that the Green $(1,1)$-current $T_+$ associated with $f$ is the unique positive $\ddc$-closed $(1,1)$-current in its cohomology class $\{T_+\}$.
 This current is positive and closed, see \cite{Cantat1,DS1,DS2}.
-In this case, if a holomorphic map $\phi:\C\to X$ satisfies $\phi^*(T_+)=0$, then Nevanlinna's currents $\tau_r$ associated to $\phi$ also converge to $T_+$ as $r\to\infty$.
+In this case, if a holomorphic map $\phi:\C\to X$ satisfies $\phi^*(T_+)=0$, then Nevanlinna's currents $\tau_r$ associated with $\phi$ also converge to $T_+$ as $r\to\infty$.

 The condition $\phi^*(T)=0$ is realized in particular when a subsequence of $(f^{n})_{n\geq 0}$ is locally equicontinuous on the image $\phi(\C)$.
 In the case where $T_+$ can be expressed on an open set as an average of currents of integration on disjoint Riemann surfaces, then $\phi^*(T)=0$ means that the image of $\phi$ is along these Riemann surfaces.
+So if we consider that the family of maps $\phi:\C\to X$ with $\phi^*(T)=0$ is a "$T$-lamination" we get a unique ergodicity result for that $T$-lamination.
+A quantitative version of the rigidity of the class $\{T_+\}$ is given in Theorem \ref{th_explicit_rigidity}.
+It says that the distance between a positive closed $(1,1)$-current $S$ and $T_+$ is bounded by an explicit function of the distance between the classes $\{S\}$ and $\{T_+\}$.

 This point of view provides a strong analogy between equidistribution properties for stable manifolds in discrete holomorphic dynamics and ergodic properties of foliations by Riemann surfaces as developed in \cite{DNS1, FS2,FS3}.
 We however do not discuss here the theory of foliations.
 Though the dictionary between the theory of discrete holomorphic dynamical systems in several variables and the theory of foliations deserves to be explored further.